UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ip="$(hostname -I|cut -d ' ' -f 1)"
 export ROS_IP=$ip

+## Testing without a LAN

+It is possible to test basic operation of the robot without a network, but for running RVIZ, a network is needed.
+Keyboard teleop  and speech commands are available without a network, but it recommended you connect your robot to a network fisrt, so that you can run system updates and upgrades.

 ## Connecting to a Local Area WiFi Network on the Robot

 ```pifi list seen```